ESnark/typeorm-mapped-types/README.md

 Available mapped types:

 * PickType - constructs a new type (class) by picking a set of properties from an input type
-* OmitType - (On development) constructs a type by picking all properties from an input type and then removing a particular set of keys
+* OmitType - constructs a type by picking all properties from an input type and then removing a particular set of keys
-* IntersectionType - (Not implemented) combines two types into one new type
+* ~~IntersectionType~~ - (Not implemented) combines two types into one new type

 ## How to use
 ```typescript